luzyrawr/programming-fundamentals/scrum.md

 3. Increment -> Definition of Done

 ### Product Backlog
+Is an ordered list of everything that is needed in the product like new features, improvements, fixes, etc. Product Backlog Item = PBI

 * **Inspection:** The process of looking at the backlog and observe its current condition.
 * **Adaptation:** When you notice something is wrong, missing or unclear, you go ahead and change that.
 * **Refinement:** The process that continuously improve the backlog (clarifying details, answering questions, or adding things that need to be done).